Language effects in international mail surveys

 In my case, lack of ability in Science subjects was probably not the main reason for chosing languages; I was quite decent in Maths and did well in Chemistry too.
 But I didn’t really enjoy Maths, probably partly due to my teacher who didn’t think Maths was for girls; yes it was the seventies...
 Not graduating in Mathematics meant, however, that I had closed the door on most university degrees – including Economics & Business – which was one of the reasons I opted for a vocational degree.
 The other reason was that none of the older generation in my family and only two or three of my 40-odd cousins ever tried university.
 So university just didn’t feature on my horizon.

 Hence, I did a vocational degree in Business & Languages for 3 ½ years, learning how to write business letters in French, English, and Spanish and getting the basics of Marketing, Finance & Accounting, and Management.
-Then, after being expertly coached in Mathematics by my boyfriend – an electrical engineer – I passed a “deficiency course” in Mathematics and went on to study Economics & Business for another four years after all.
+Then, after being expertly coached in Mathematics by my boyfriend – an electrical engineer – I passed a “deficiency course” in Mathematics with a 10 out of 10 and went on to study Economics & Business for another four years after all.
 But language continued to fascinate me and in the early 2000s I started to work on language barriers in multinational companies, the topic of a later blogpost.

 English-language instruments obscure national differences